Chronic Neck Pain Is Long Lasting & Troublesome Pain In The Neck & Shoulders

 To examine how a neck condition becomes chronic, we must start with the initial stage.
 An acute condition results from injury and lasts from a few days to a week depending upon the severity.
 If we take a whiplash neck injury as an example, the initial trauma causes damage to the muscles, tendons and ligaments.
 Ligaments connect bone to bone and are important to maintain joint stability.
 Tendons are found at the end of muscles and connect muscle to bone.
 Muscles contract and pull on tendons to create movement.

-In a whiplash neck injury, there is damage to the muscles and ligaments; inflammation occurs as blood flows into the injured area and it becomes warm to the touch as it swells with blood and tissue fluids.
+In a whiplash injury, there is often damage to the muscles and ligaments; inflammation occurs as blood flows into the injured area and it becomes warm to the touch as it swells with blood and tissue fluids.
 The blood brings in white blood cells to clean up dead tissue and fight infection which is often responsible for feeling like one has the flu after an injury of this type.

 It is important to reduce inflammation as quickly as possible to restore motion.
 Muscle atrophy (wasting) begins after only a few days and when prolonged, leads to weakness which may progress to a chronic state of inflammation, atrophy, pain, weakness and repeated injury.
 This is often seen with long term damage as in poor posture or repetitive type injuries.